AC2005/STAT-4830-poker/final_slides.md

   - Required tuning reward functions to provide a denser, more continuous feedback signal.

 ---
-- **Adaptation Strategies:**
-  - **Unsloth** played a critical role in speeding up our training cycles.
-  - Optimization of training loops and hyperparameter searches to work within computational constraints.
-  - Adoption of incremental learning strategies to mitigate resource limitations while still aiming for optimal performance.

----

-## **Technical/Conceptual difficulties**

-- Understanding the complexity of poker strategies and how to model them effectively.
-- Implementing reinforcement learning algorithms, especially in the context of self-play.

----

 ## **What part of the project workflow was easier than expected?
 Harder?**